Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/03_Physical_devices_and_queue_families.md

 also just display the names of the choices and allow the user to select.

-Because we're just starting out, Vulkan support is the only thing we need and tTherefore we'll settle for just any GPU:
+Because we're just starting out, Vulkan support is the only thing we need and therefore we'll settle for just any GPU:

 ```c++
 bool isDeviceSuitable(VkPhysicalDevice device) {